Hi,

 Hi Miskavita,

-First you try to rejoin your previous company.
-By doing so, at least you will be secured in job.
-Then try to take legal advice from some experts before taking any action.
-It is true once appointment given, should not be withdrawn.
+First, you should try to rejoin your previous company.
+By doing so, at least you will be secure in your job.
+Then, try to seek legal advice from experts before taking any action.
+It is true that once an appointment is given, it should not be withdrawn.

 A. R. Ansari